 Most parents in “too nice” families are exceptional when it comes to physical caregiving.
 The house is clean, the lawn is mowed, the parents show up at events, and the family takes nice vacations together.
 Scrapbooks and social media posts document wonderful images of family life and togetherness.

 But these parents may not have ever been taught that without emotional caregiving, our children will suffer on a deeply personal level, despite the appearance of everything being wonderful.
-And this fertile ground for eating disorders.
+And this is fertile ground for eating disorders.

 It may not feel like it right now, but the development of an eating disorder can actually be a wonderful gift for parents of “too nice” families.
 When loving and well-meaning parents see eating disorders as an opportunity to build new parenting skills and deepen their emotional intimacy with their children, everyone benefits.